Mellanox/SAI-Implementation/README.md

 This repository contains SAI implementation for Mellanox hardware

-SAI headers are based on latest head (as of Nov 14, 2018) of branch v1.3 (following release v1.3.5) SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/
+SAI headers are based on latest head (as of Apr 21, 2018) of branch v1.4 (following release v1.4.1) SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/

 The implementation is written over Mellanox SDK API.
 The API and documentation for it, are available in